laravel-enso/select/README.md

 - can filter the option list dynamically even based on the model’s one-to-many / many-to-many relationships
 - can search in multiple attributes of a model
 - can specify the attribute used as label for the select options
-- can be used to create a new 'tag' if no suitable result is found
+- can be used to create a new 'tag' if no suitable result is found (soon)
-- can use arrow keys to navigate the list of results
+- can use the arrow keys to navigate the list of results and Enter to select/deselect
 - is as small as can be, without skimping on features

 ### Usage